Jamel Herring

-Jamel William Herring (born October 30, 1985) is an American former professional boxer who held the WBO junior lightweight title from 2019 to 2021.
+Jamel William Herring (born October 30, 1985) is an American professional boxer who held the WBO junior lightweight title from 2019 to 2021.

-Personal life
+Early life

-Jamel Herring was born in Rockville Centre, New York to Michael Mitchell and Jeanine Herring.
+Herring was born in Rockville Centre, New York, to Michael Mitchell and Jeanine Herring.
 His mother remarried to Harry Elliby.
-He was raised in Coram, New York in its Gordon Heights neighborhood.
+He was raised in Coram, New York, in its Gordon Heights neighborhood.
 While a sophomore at Longwood High School, Jamel began boxing in 2001 when his soon to become trainer Austin Hendrickson invited him to the boxing gym for workouts.
 Herring enlisted in the United States Marine Corps in October 2003 at Parris Island, South Carolina.
 He has served two tours of duty in Iraq and was based in Camp Lejeune, North Carolina, where he earned the rank of Sergeant.
-Jamel has six children: Kamren Herring (2004), Stephen Herring (2007), Ariyanah Herring (2009), Jamel Herring Jr. (2010), Jazmyne Herring (2013), and Justice Herring (2017).
-His daughter Ariyanah died July 27, 2009, from SIDS.
-The opening ceremony of the 2012 Olympic Games was the 3rd anniversary of her death.
-Jamel married his childhood friend Jennifer Dickerson-Herring on September 26, 2015.